Michèle Laroque: Career

 She made her television début in 1988 in the humorous programme La Classe hosted by Fabrice every evening on FR3, where she met Pierre Palmade, Muriel Robin and Jean-Marie Bigard.

 In 1989, she had her first role in the film Suivez cet avion and later had small roles in Le Mari de la coiffeuse (1990) by Patrice Leconte and Une époque formidable...
 (1991) by Gérard Jugnot and also starring him in the main role.
 She was nominated for the César Awards for Best Supporting Actress in La Crise (1992) and Pédale douce (1996).

 She joined Les Enfoirés and is a member for the special tours and spectacles for Les Restos du Cœur.
 She is also the spokesperson for the association Enfance et Partage.

 In 2002, she was the voice of Captain Amelia in the French version of the animated film Treasure Planet.
 In 2007, she appeared in an advertisement for the game Brain Age 2: More Training in Minutes a Day! on Nintendo DS.

+In 2025, she joined the cast of Emily in Paris.

 Personal life

-Michèle Laroque was married to theatre director Dominique Deschamps for a brief period and later divorced.
-She has a daughter named Oriane (born 12 July 1995), who acted alongside her mother in the film Hey Good Looking !
+Michèle Laroque was married to theatre director Dominique Deschamps and they divorced after a brief period.
+She has a daughter named Oriane (born 12 July 1995), who acted alongside her mother in the film Hey Good Looking !.

 Since 2008 she has been in a relationship with politician François Baroin.
 Her tax exile in the USA ended in 2010, her partner becoming at that time the Budget Minister of France.

 In 2010, just as her partner became François Fillon's Budget Minister and Le Canard enchaîné was about to reveal his tax situation, she put an end to her tax expatriation to Las Vegas (a city where residents pay neither local income tax nor local taxes; however, federal income tax remains due).
 The couple separated at the beginning of 2023.

 Michèle Laroque is 5 ft 7.5 in tall.